uhlerlab/image2reg/README.md

 ## Reproducing the paper's figures

-In the following we provide for each panel of the figures in the main text and the supplemental material of our paper the respective notebooks that were used to create these panels.
+To further facilitate the running of our code to reproduce the main figures, we here provide a list of the notebooks used to generate the corresponding panels.
 If our intermediate data repository was downloaded all notebooks can be run without the need of changing any file locations.

 ### Main figures